AdobeDocs/marketo.pt-BR/help/marketo/product-docs/demand-generation/events/create-an-event/create-an-event-with-gotowebinar.md

    ![](assets/image2015-5-14-14-3a58-3a54.png)

 1. Excelente!
-Agora o evento é sincronizado e agendado por **IrParaWebinário**.
+Agora o evento é sincronizado e agendado por **GoToWebinar**.

    ![](assets/image2015-5-14-15-3a0-3a47.png)